RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/RosettaScripts-MultiplePoseMover.md

 <EnergyReporter scorefunction="(&string)" term="(&string)"/>
 ```

-- scorefunction: The scoring function to use (previously-defined).
+- scorefunction: The scoring function to use.
+Note that this is the name of a weights file, NOT a scoring function defined previously in the script.
+(This will likely change in the future).
 - term: The score term to report or total_score.
 Default: total_score.

 ### FilterReporter